gsamil/my-learning/udemy-aws-mls-c01/05_sagemaker_service_overview.md

+# SageMaker Service Overview

-# 49. How is AWS SageMaker different from other ML frameworks?
+## How is AWS SageMaker different from other ML frameworks?
+(Lesson 49)

 ### Overview of SageMaker
 - SageMaker is a cloud service that leverages AWS resources for training and hosting machine learning models.